-To optimize reduction of CO, HC and NO_x , the exhaust gases entering the three-way catalyst must alternate between slightly rich and slightly lean.
-As seen in figure 16, the catalytic reduction efficiency for NO_x at a stoichiometric air-fuel ratio is slightly under 80%, while HC and CO are reduced at almost 90% efficiency.
-When a lean exhaust mixture passes through the catalytic converter, excess NO_x is absorbed on the surface of the substrate while the CO and HC are reduced to H_2O and CO_2 in the presence of excess oxygen.
-In contrast, when a fuel-rich exhaust mixture goes through the catalyst, the NO_x is released from the substrate and immediately reacts with the HC and CO to form N_2 and CO_2 and/or H_2O .
+To optimize reduction of CO, HC and NO_x, the exhaust gases entering the three-way catalyst must alternate between slightly rich and slightly lean.
+As seen in Figure 16, the catalytic reduction efficiency for NO_x at a stoichiometric air-fuel ratio is slightly under 80%, while HC and CO are reduced at almost 90% efficiency.
+When a lean exhaust mixture passes through the catalytic converter, excess NO_x is absorbed on the surface of the substrate while the CO and HC are reduced to H2O and CO2 in the presence of excess oxygen.
+In contrast, when a fuel-rich exhaust mixture goes through the catalyst, the NO_x is released from the substrate and immediately reacts with the HC and CO to form N2 and CO2 and/or H2O.

-Figure 16: Figure showing the NOx, CO, and HC conversion efficiency for a three-way catalytic converter as a function of exhaust gas air/fuel ratio operating on gasoline (Adapted from [11]).
+Figure 11: Figure showing the NO_x, CO, and HC conversion efficiency for a three-way catalytic converter as a function of exhaust gas air/fuel ratio operating on gasoline (Adapted from [9]).

 Parameters with Mototron's closed-loop fuel trim algorithm control the lean/rich oscillation of the engine for maximum emission reduction.
-Figure 17 shows the oxygen sensor value in addition to the fueling multiplier.
+Figure 15 shows the oxygen sensor value in addition to the fueling multiplier.
 In this area of engine operation, the base calibration is slightly rich and so the emissions control algorithm has adjusted the fuel multiplier to oscillate around the stoichiometric value of 0.96.
 Because this engine is a two cylinder, the lean/rich parameters were adjusted for smooth engine operation which resulted in a 20 second cycle which is longer than a normal automobile engine.

-Figure 17: Figure of the Engine equivalence ratio oscillating near stoichiometric as a result of closed loop control with an exhaust O2 sensor.
+Figure 12: Figure of the Engine equivalence ratio oscillating near stoichiometric as a result of closed loop control with an exhaust O2 sensor.

-During the 2009 Clean Snowmobile Competition, the Bucky CFS outperformed its competitors in the emissions event registering drastically improved emissions at all five testing modes.
+During the 2010 Clean Snowmobile Competition, the Bucky CFS outperformed its competitors in the emissions event registering drastically improved emissions at all five testing modes.
 The operating conditions of the engine during emissions testing are listed in Table 5.
-The resulting e-score from five-mode testing was a 208.6 (out of a maximum possible score of 210).
-This corresponds to average specific mass emissions of 0.06, 4.88, and 0.15 g/kW-hr for HC, CO, and NOx respectively.
-Due to the inverse nature of the e-score calculation for competition, even a substantial reduction in our emissions this year would not lead to a significant improvement in our e-score.
+The resulting e-score from five-mode testing was a 208.2 (out of a maximum possible score of 210).
+This corresponds to average specific mass emissions of 0.06, 6.90, and 0.15 g/kW-hr for HC, CO, and NOx respectively.

-Table 5: Engine operating parameters for the 2009 Bucky CFS during the five-mode emissions test [12].
+Table 5: Engine operating parameters for the 2009 Bucky CFS during the five-mode emissions test